 Driving & Parking

-While driving is an option, it’s important to note that Chicago is a big city.
-It has heavy foot and vehicle traffic, which can limit public parking spaces.
+While driving is an option, it’s important to know that Chicago has heavy foot and vehicle traffic, which can limit public parking spaces.
 You may have to pay for a parking garage or meter spot.
-Whether it’s your car or a rental, always scope out the area you’re going to beforehand to know where to park.
+Whether it’s your car or a rental, always scope out the area online beforehand to know where to park.

-If you’re traveling for work, businesses can also manage employee parking and get expense reports.
+If you’re commuting for work, businesses can also manage employee parking and get expense reports.
 Hourly rates vary from $2.50 to $7.00, depending on the location.
+Due to the many tolls in Chicagoland, you may require an I-Pass for certain routes.

 Popular Inner City Transit Stops for Getting Around Chicago

-With an overview of Chicago public transportation, here are some popular destinations within the city and how to get there.
+With an overview of Chicago’s public transportation, here are some popular city neighborhoods and how to get there.

 Downtown Chicago

+If you’re travelling within the city, look for your nearest L stop on The Loop map.
 There are also various bus stops throughout the area.
-With an abundance of restaurants, shopping, nightlife, and cityscape views, the things to do downtown are endless.
+With plenty of restaurants, shopping, nightlife, and cityscape views, the things to do downtown are endless.

 Edgewater

-Edgewater is a beachfront community in Chicago with lakefront trails, gourmet dining, and local boutiques without needing to leave the neighborhood.
+Edgewater is a beachfront community in Chicago with lakefront trails, gourmet dining, and local boutiques.
 From relaxing at Osterman Beach to beautiful parks, you can enjoy nature even in the city.
-You can hop on the CTA’s Red Line, express bus, or drive on Lake Shore Drive to get into Chicago.
+You can hop off the CTA Red Line at the Thorndale or Granville station, express bus, or drive on Lake Shore Drive to travel from Edgewater into the city.

 Evanston